TeamViewer (company): Platform

 The TeamViewer platform enables the connection of a wide range of devices from regular IT equipment to robots and machines.
 It operates as a digital workplace platform.
 Through the acquisition of software provider 1E, the company integrated functions in the area of Digital Employee Experience (DEX), which are used for the early detection and automated rectification of device problems in order to reduce the potential impact on productivity.
+As part of this move, the company launched TeamViewer One, an integrated platform that bundles remote connectivity applications and DEX features.
 Additionally, TeamViewer offers augmented reality applications to help frontline workers simplify their work processes with step-by-step instructions, or to help service technicians remotely solve complex problems on machines.

 Sponsoring

 Since 2020, TeamViewer has been the main sponsor of the Handball-Bundesliga teams of Frisch Auf Göppingen.

 From season 2021–2022 to season 2023–2024, TeamViewer was the principal shirt sponsor of Manchester United.
 In December 2022, TeamViewer announced its intention to substantially reduce its involvement in agreement with the football club to take account of a changed market environment.
-Also in 2021, TeamViewer entered a partnership with the Mercedes-AMG Petronas Formula One Team and the Mercedes-EQ Formula E Team, who will use the company's branding on cars and drivers' racing suits.
+Also in 2021, TeamViewer entered a partnership with the Mercedes-AMG Petronas Formula One Team and the Mercedes-EQ Formula E Team, who used the company's branding on cars and drivers' racing suits.
 The latter ended when the Mercedes team withdrew from Formula E after the 2022 season.